On entropy, regularity and rigidity for convex representations of hyperbolic manifolds: Examples

-Considering thus $\xi:=\z_1$ the first coordinate of $\z,$ and $\xi^*:=\z_d$ the last coordinate of $\z,$ one obtains an irreducible convex representation.
+Considering thus $\xi=\z_1$ the first coordinate of $\z,$ and $\xi^*=\z_d$ the last coordinate of $\z,$ one obtains an irreducible convex representation.
 Moreover, let $\L^n\R^d$ be the $n$-th exterior power of $\R^d.$ An $n-$dimensional subspace is sent to a line on $\L^n\R^d,$ hence Labourie's theorem implies that the composition $\L^n\rho:\pi_1\E\to\PSL(\L^n\R^d)$ is again convex.

-Finally, if $\rho$ is Zariski dense on $\PGL(d,\R),$ then $\L^n\rho$ is irreducible.
-Guichard and Wienhard \cite{guichardweinhard} have shown that convex irreducible representations of hyperbolic groups form an open set on the set of representations.
+Finally, if $\rho$ is Zariski-dense on $\PGL(d,\R),$ then $\L^n\rho$ is irreducible.
+Guichard and Wienhard \cite{olivieranna} have shown that convex irreducible representations form an open set on the space of representations.
 Hence small deformations of $\L^n\rho$ are still irreducible and convex.

 \begin{obs} Labourie's statement implies that if $\rho:\pi_1\E\to\PGL(d,\R)$ is a Hitchin representation, then the image $\xi(\bord\pi_1\E)$ is a curve of class $\clase^1$ (even thought the map $\xi$ is only H\"older).
-Hence, either entropy of $\rho$ cannot be interpreted as the Hausdorff dimension of $\xi(\bord\pi_1\E).$ For example, if $\rho$ is Fuchsian, then an easy computation shows that $h_\rho=\h_\rho=2/(d-1),$ even thought the limit curve is a polynomial. \end{obs}
+Hence, neither entropy of $\rho$ can be interpreted as the Hausdorff dimension of $\xi(\bord\pi_1\E).$ For example, if $\rho$ is Fuchsian, then an easy computation shows that $h_\rho=\h_\rho=2/(d-1),$ even thought the limit curve is a polynomial. \end{obs}